 The truth is that many type-A people struggle to maintain relationships as their success can be extremely time consuming.
 This creates anxiety and self-doubt that can sabotage your achievements and lead to disaster.
 You worked hard to get where you are at, and you deserve it.
 This service will ensure that your success not only grows but you can enjoy it.

 Coaching is often times sold as therapy, but it is not.
 Clinical leadership at Choices teaches you with evidence-based clinical techniques to manage your mental health and create sustainable success for you and your family.

 The flash technique is a revolutionary new intervention that promotes healing from traumatic situations.
 This technique utilizes a variety of different interventions working within the EMDR framework to process traumatic situations below the level of awareness.

-In 1958 the United States banned the use of subliminal messaging in music, advertising and movies.
+In 1958 the United States banned the use of subliminal messaging in music, advertising, and movies.
 Why was subliminal messaging removed?
 Because it works.
 Flash utilizes the same principles as subliminal messaging but with a twist.
 It uses this principle to install positive images instead of negative.
 This can speed up the EMDR standard protocol process and help get you better quickly.

 Container interventions are also utilized to put the disturbing image in a book or other "container".
-This will help you contain and learn to compartmentalize your traumatic situation so you can stay present and stabilized in your day to day life.
+This will help you contain and learn to compartmentalize your traumatic situation so you can stay present and stabilized in your day-to-day life.

 Whether it be a car wreck, a robbery or other traumatic situation flash can help.
 Flash can be an integral part of the EMDR standard protocol process.

 Many psychological issues are caused by negative and traumatizing events in the past.
-This does not mean that you meet the criteria for PTSD, it only means that it is highly likely that some bad things happened to you (they happen to everyone) and had an effect on you.
+This does not mean that you meet the criteria for PTSD, it only means that it is highly likely that some terrible things happened to you (they happen to everyone) and had an effect on you.

 As the clinical director, Adam Kleinman will ensure that you receive top care from all Choices clinicians.